vml39/scavenger/documents/team-contract.md

 - formalize it as much as possible
 - if someone is late or misses a deadline, address that as a team

+- When a team member is not contributing equally or failing to deliver, we will make sure that we sit down and have a discussion as a team.
+- If there is a valid reason for failing to meet the contribution expectations it is fine, but we just need to communicate to each team member that if there is a reason that they cannot meet the expectations at a particular point, to let the team know as soon as possible.
+- If there isn't a valid reason we will need to go back over the contribution expectations for this project as a team.

 8. What do we do when we disagree?
 What approach to conflict to we all agree to uphold?
+- have team discussions in which everyone that has a thought on the matter is heard
+- see if we can come up with some sort of compromise from that open discussion
+- if not compromise can be reached, we would go with the decision that has support from the majority of group members
+- keep things professional and courteous.
+There's no need to make disagreements personal or aggressive.

 9. What are our procedures for re-visiting this contract?